SabinMG/PlanetEarth-AR-Unity/README.md

 ## App controls
-Scan the floor and tap on the placement white hint image to place the object(earth model).
+Scan the floor and tap on the placement white hint image to place the object(earth model)<br/>
-Rotate - simply drag the object
+Rotate - simply drag the object<br/>
 Scale - do a pinch action

 ## About code